corvofeng/Vsnips/README.md

     - [x] Allow some functions(Rewrite by javascript)
 - [x] Syntax highlight for snippets
 - [x] Allow user define their own functions
-- [x] Support autoDocstring for python
+- [x] Support autoDocstring for Python and TypeScript.

 ## Doing

 - [ ] Support extends and priority in Ultisnips
+- [ ] Add support for golang function comments.

 ### May not work